-You’re referring to Revelation 2 and the letter to the church Thyatira.
-It's important to remember that John was writing about a literal church, in a literal place.
+You’re referring to Revelation 2 and the letter to the church of Thyatira.
+It's important to remember that John was writing to a literal church, in a literal place.
 In that church, was a literal woman.
 Here’s the warning:

 The church clearly had a problem with a woman who was claiming to be a prophetess and was encourage the church to participate in immorality.
 I believe it’s possible that the name Jezebel was a euphemism, indicating that she was like the Jezebel of the Old Testament.
 We do the same thing today.
 For example, someone who is a traitor might be called “Benedict Arnold.”
 That’s not his real name, but he's acting like Arnold acted.

 But this was a literal woman who was teaching in the church and leading the church astray.
 She called herself a prophetess, but her message was from Satan.
 She spoke the lies of Satan.
 God was challenging the church to repent and to remove her from their midst.